shopware/docs/resources/guidelines/documentation-guidelines/04-fonts-and-formats/02-code.md

 # Fonts and Format for Code

+Fonts and formats for inline code, code blocks, non-code items, API referece, classes and methods are detailed below:

 ## Inline code

 * Inline code is a short snippet of code.
 Use backticks (`) for single-line code/ inline code.